 I was sitting on the concrete floor of the Mitchell Library basement in 2008 when I first saw the name Zora Cross.
 Working as an editor at the State Library of New South Wales, which houses the Mitchell, I was preparing a small display on early Australian book publishing.
-I’d taken the old wooden lift down to the storage area, or stack, to check a reference in a book of letters to and from the publisher George Robertson — known through his forty years of publishing as Robertson, the Chief, the Master or GR.
+I’d taken the old wooden lift down to the “stack” to check a reference in a book of letters to and from the publisher George Robertson — known through his forty years of publishing as Robertson, the Chief, the Master or GR.

 I came across a set of letters about a poetry collection, Songs of Love and Life, which was published in 1917.
 It was clear that this book had been a publishing sensation, but I’d never heard of it or its author, Zora Cross.

-Robertson had initially turned down the manuscript without reading it.
+Robertson initially turned down the manuscript without reading it.
 But he saw a copy of the self-funded paperback in October of that year, opened it at the poem “Memory,” and quickly bought the rights.
 In this inferior edition, he told his assistant Rebecca Wiley, was the “great poetess of the age.”
-He asked Norman Lindsay to illustrate the Angus & Robertson edition, but the artist refused on the grounds that women couldn’t write love poetry (although Lindsay did produce a cover design).
+He asked Norman Lindsay to illustrate the Angus & Robertson edition, but the artist refused on the grounds that women couldn’t write love poetry (although he did produce a cover design).
 Robertson was undeterred.
 He believed that Zora Cross would endure as a household name along with the great sonnet writers, from William Shakespeare to Dante Gabriel Rossetti.